Deng Chao: Personal life

 Deng dated Nie Ning since they were both students at the Jiangxi Vocational Academy of Art.
 Nie was later admitted to the Central Academy of Drama, a year junior to Deng.
 They broke up after four years of relationship.

 From 2002 to 2005, Deng dated his The Young Emperor co-star Hao Lei.

 Deng has been married to actress Sun Li since 2010.
 They have two children, a son named Deng Han Zhi and a daughter named Deng Han Yi.

-Life

-On June 21, 2014, he first launched his Sina Weibo account.In December 2015, Madame Tussauds created a wax figure of Deng Chao, and the figure was displayed at the Madame Tussauds museums in Beijing and Wuhan in 2016.
+On 21 June 2014, he first launched his Sina Weibo account.
+In December 2015, Madame Tussauds created a wax figure of Deng Chao, and the figure was displayed at the Madame Tussauds museums in Beijing and Wuhan in 2016.